 When sending problems to support or asking questions about a specific functionality, it is always helpful if you supply as much information as possible:

-When such files are over 2MB it is more reliable and quicker to send them to us through FTP.
+When such files are over 2MB it is more reliable and quicker to send them to us through our Dropbox.
 This article describes how to do so.

 Likely :-) ColorLogic offers a very comprehensive color workflow solution and more than likely it overlaps in functionality with some of the other tools in the market that you know.
 The important thing to remember is that we believe that the ColorLogic solutions have a number of key differentiators and advantages: